jp448/pizza_cart_app/README.md

 * a vegitarian option can be selected and unselected
 * order needs to be confirmed before accepted
 * json appears in console once order is accepted
+* icons designed by myself using affinity designer

 **App Structure**